rjweditor/xmp_killer/README.md

 # xmp_killer
-PowerShell script that kills all instances of .xmp files left over from Premiere Pro broadcast exports
+Shell scripts (Bash/PowerShell) that kill all instances of .xmp files left over from Premiere Pro broadcast exports